pot4e/Nodes/Viper/phase2/README.md

 ![alt text](https://github.com/pot4e/Nodes/blob/main/Viper/viper-private.jpg?raw=true)

-This document airm to help viper node running to run viper phase 2

-This documenttion will guild you install new DYM node in both cases includes same with Viper node and seperate VPS.
+The documentation will guide you through the installation of a new DYM node.
+It covers both scenarios: setting up a DYM node alongside an existing Viper node and setting up a separate VPS for the DYM node

 # Preparation